Atharv1104/Wanderlust/README.md

 # Wanderlust
-Wanderlust is a desktop based eb-app where you can rent a property.
+Wanderlust is a desktop based web-app where you can rent a property.
 features:
 Basic crud operations like list, delete, update, view all properties.
 User can give ratings,